 - Verbal praise.

 - Class stickers, headteacher award

 - Special responsibility jobs

 - Team points

-- Class rewards (e.g. marble jar)

 - Learning Explorer of the week awards

 - End of year awards ceremony

 BEHAVIOUR, CONSEQUENCES AND SANCTIONS The Behaviour System:

 Colours of behaviour

 Continuously showing outstanding attitude to learning and exceptional green behaviour, in line with the school values may result in being moved up onto the gold star.